 View the Council Meeting Schedule for specific meeting dates.

-Unlike Ordinary Council Meetings, the Special Committee of Council does not consider planning matters, but does provide for members of the public to make presentations.
+Unlike Ordinary Council Meetings, the Special Committee of Council does not consider planning matters, but does provide for members of the public to register a submission on any matter.
 A person wishing to make a presentation is asked to register prior to the meeting.
 Refer to Public Submissions for more details.

 All meetings are open to the public and commence at 7pm in the Council Chamber, Whitehorse Civic Centre, 379 Whitehorse Road, Nunawading.